Use this seven-minute read to get savvy and take action with nine must-have e-marketing techniques in e-commerce.

 On the other hand, when you give customers the option to sign up for an alert, there’s a chance they wait around.

 You can take this strategy one step further, and instead of sending customers back home empty-handed, guide them to a different product.
-For example, ASOS gives people both the option to shop for other clothes from the same brand and other jackets.
+For example, ASOS gives people the option to shop for other clothes from the same brand and other jackets.

 Source: Blue Stout